rOpenSpain/CatastRo/README.md

 ## Package API

-The functions of **CatastRo** are organised by API endpoint.
+The functions of **CatastRo** are organized by API endpoint.
 The package naming convention is `catr_*api*_*description*`.

 ### OVCCoordenadas